aaronwolen/pandoc-letter/README.md

 **Authors**: [Aaron Wolen][aaron] and [Andrew Dunning][andrew]

 This template allows you to write letters in Markdown and convert them to nice looking PDFs using [Pandoc][] and [LaTeX][].
-It's basically just a copy of Pandoc's [default LaTeX template][latex-template], slightly modified to accept arguments used in the LaTeX letter class, including:
+It accepts arguments used in the LaTeX letter class, including:

 * opening
 * closing